 Within the project, some confidential commercial information will be handled between partners, the conditions of how such exchange will take place will be defined in the CA. ERG will aim at a strategy for the management of knowledge and IPR, such a strategy is intended to be open between the partners, yet it will ensure that commercially relevant information will remain within the project and the respective owner(s).
 This implies that each dissemination or project output will have to be authorized on behalf of the partners.
-Any public output will be classified as official deliverable of the project and, as such, will be subject to evaluation of its exploitation potential.
+Any public output will be exploitation potential.